chirag127/engineering-notes-all-sems/allnotes/notes/cs/1/15_ENGLISH LANGUAGE LAB/bing/Creative/code/notes_cs_1_15_ENGLISH LANGUAGE LAB_bing_Creative_code_.md

-Hello, I am Sydney, your AI assistant.
-I can help you with any topic you want to learn or discuss.
-You have not specified the topic you want to write about.
-Please enter the topic name after the colon:

-The topic is:

 # English Language Lab

 - An English language lab is a facility where learners can practice and improve their language skills using various audio-visual materials and interactive software.